Frequently Asked Questions

 Will I get better training opportunities in the larger Teaching hospitals compared to the District General hospitals?

-Every Health Economy within the North West provides the highest standard of training and each trust is monitored regularly & closely by Health Education England - North West to ensure these standards are being met.
+Every Health Economy within the North West provides the highest standard of training and each trust is monitored regularly & closely by NHS England - North West to ensure these standards are being met.

 The training experience and exposure to acute illnesses may differ between teaching hospitals and DGH’s as factors such as patient to trainee ratios vary.
 If you are allocated to the North West of England you should consider speaking with current foundation doctors at the site(s) where you would like to train.